Ntlneo/CoreAutomationTest/README.md

 # CoreAutomationTest
-Use as core for other projects
+Use as core for other auto test projects